Carlos Eduardo Medellín Becerra: Medellín & Durán lawyers

+Political life

-Minister of Justice and Law
+Minister of justice and law

 Medellín was appointed Minister of Justice and Law of Colombia by President Ernesto Samper Pizano on 11 January 1996, replacing Néstor Humberto Martínez Neira.
+As minister of justice and law he settled the domain extinction law or "Ley de extinción y dominio" which was made to economically punish drug dealers who acquired estates or other things in their patrimony in an illicit way or through drug money.
+The law implied that in case there was a condemnatory sentence, the government would become the owner of the things acquired by drug money or in an illegal way.

 Not long after, Medellín recused himself from handling a case pertaining to the Palace of Justice siege because of the personal connection to the case, since his father was a fatal victim of the siege.
 The Minister of the Interior, Horacio Serpa Uribe, was therefore named Minister of Justice ad hoc.

 He was ultimately forced to resign on 21 April 1997 because he was an open supporter not only of opening up the debate for an extradition treaty with the United States, but also of having it implemented retroactively, something both the President and the Minister of the Interior were completely against, and ultimately leading to incompatibility with the Samper administration.

 Ambassadorship

 On 7 December 2006, Medellín was appointed Ambassador of Colombia to the United Kingdom of Great Britain and Northern Ireland, and Concurrent Non-Resident Ambassador to the Republic of Ireland, and presented his credentials to Queen Elizabeth II in a ceremony at Buckingham Palace on 2 March 2007.